-Long ago, my main squeeze was a Seymour Duncan modular tube amp whose different high- and low-gain preamp modules could be combined in many configurations.
+Long ago, my main squeeze was a Seymour Duncan modular tube guitar amp whose different high- and low-gain preamp modules could be combined in many configurations.
 You could even swap out power tubes and switch rectifiers.
 It was a tweaker's delight, and it delivered some unique tones.

 IK Multimedia's latest tube emulation plugin reminds me of that amp.
 Amplitube 2 not only gives you the sounds of classic amps but also the various components and submodules from which they are composed, allowing you to fine tune the virtual amp circuitry to meet your version of perfection.
 Moreover, as with its predecessor, the new software includes a host of cabs, effects and mic models that make it a complete source for guitar tone production.
 Amplitube 2 works as a Mac plug-in under the VST, RTAS and Audio Units formats and as a PC plug-in under the VST and RTAS formats.